DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-20-user-research-round-5-findings.md

 The preferred order of the filters was individual to each provider but ‘establishment group’ was deemed non-essential by all.
 Balancing those different perspectives, the most suitable filter order based on the participants' expected frequency of use and logical groupings is (from top to bottom):

-- Placements to show (available placements only, all placements or those assigned to the provider) with available placements only selected by default
+- Placements to show (available placements only, all placements or those assigned to the provider) with 'available placements only' selected by default
 - Education phase (when added as a filter)
 - Subject
 - Year group (when added as a filter)